 Jake Arnott was born in Buckinghamshire, England in 1961.

-His novel, The Long Firm, the story of the charismatic gangster Harry Starks, was published in 1999 to critical acclaim and commercial success and was subsequently adapted as a major BBC drama serial.
-Along with He Kills Coppers (2001), also adapted for television, and truecrime (2003) his first three books form a noir trilogy that spans the last four decades of the twentieth century.
+His novel, The Long Firm, the story of the charismatic gangster Harry Starks, was published in 1999 to critical acclaim and commercial success, and was subsequently adapted as a major BBC drama serial.
+Along with He Kills Coppers (2001), also adapted for television, and truecrime (2003), these make up his first three books form a noir trilogy that spans the last four decades of the twentieth century.

 Jake Arnott lives in London.
 His latest novel is The House of Rumour (2012).

 Jake Arnott is best known for his trilogy of crime novels, which recreate the post-war heyday of the London gangland scene and its attendant ‘showbiz’ associations, brilliantly evoked and by turns glamorous or seedy.